ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

     ![](img/kube2.png)

-As preparation for future tasks we will install and configure [``MetalLB``](https://metallb.universe.tf/) on our `K0s` cluster. ``MetalLB`` simplifies the process of using Kubernetes LoadBalancer services in non-cloud environments by providing IP address allocation and load balancing capabilities, making it easier to expose Kubernetes services externally.
+As preparation for future tasks we will install and configure [``MetalLB``](https://metallb.universe.tf/) on our `K0s` cluster. ``MetalLB`` simplifies the process of using ``LoadBalancer`` services in our `K0s` cluster by providing IP address allocation and load balancing capabilities, making it easier to expose Kubernetes services externally.

 - First, install `MetalLB`: